P7h/StormWordCount/README.md

 + Local mode on a CentOS machine and even on Microsoft Windows 7 machine.
 + Cluster mode on a private cluster and also on Amazon EC2 environment of 4 machines and 5 machines respectively; with all the machines in private cluster running Ubuntu while EC2 environment machines were powered by CentOS.
+	+ Recent update to Storm v0.9.3 has not been tested in a Cluster mode.

 This application uses and complements [Storm Starter](https://github.com/apache/storm/tree/master/examples/storm-starter) Project.